-In stable conditions, orographic lifting on a high coast can force air above saturation level forming cap cloud or very often lenticular clouds which often last only a short while forming a lens shaped cap but are an important indicator.
-Lenticular, and wave cloud particularly, are developed when relatively stable faster moving air is forced up over a barrier creating a gravity © Ocean Racing Club of Victoria (ORCV) 18 wave downwind.
+In stable autumn conditions, orographic lifting on a high coast can force air above saturation level forming cap cloud or very often lenticular clouds which often last only a short while forming a lens shaped cap but are an important indicator.

+Lenticular, and wave cloud particularly, are developed when relatively stable faster moving air is forced up over a barrier creating a gravity wave downwind.
 If sufficient moisture is present at that height the up wave crest expands and cools reaching dew point while the downwave warms below dew point.
 The cloud does not move with the air but appears constant as new air is forced upwards.
-It is the cap cloud shape that indicates laminar flow and wave clouds indicating somewhat faster air aloft.
+It is the cap cloud shape that indicates laminar flow and wave clouds indicating somewhat stable and faster air aloft.